-There are two components to this new Financial Assessment standard
+There are two components the Financial Assessment standard

-- There is now cash flow analysis that is required.
-Lenders now look at monthly income vs. monthly expenses.
+- There is now a cash flow analysis that is required, Lenders now look at an applicant’s monthly income vs. monthly expenses.
 They look at factors such as monthly property taxes, homeowner’s insurance, utilities, and other revolving expenses.
 After the financial assessment calculations are made, they are looking to see how much disposable income is left.
-A single borrower will need at least $529 left over for living expenses, and $886 for a couple.
+A single borrower will need at least $529 , while a couple will need $886 left over for living expenses per month.

-If it is determined that the borrower doesn’t pass the financial assessment, the lender can set up an escrow account for future property taxes, home owner’s insurance and any HOA or Condo dues as required.
-This escrow is known as a (LESA) Life Expectancy Set Aside.
-This LESA is set up to insure that the borrower has all the available funds to continue living in the home.
+If it is determined that the borrower does not meet the financial assessment, a LESA account for future property taxes, home owner’s insurance and any HOA or Condo dues is now required.
+This account is known as a (LESA) Life Expectancy Set Aside, which sets aside a portion of the reverse mortgage proceeds future payments of property taxes and homeowner insurances for the borrower.